People • Communication Studies • Associate Professor

 Meryl Alper

-Dr. Meryl Alper is an Associate Professor in the Department of Communication Studies (College of Arts, Media, and Design) and an Affiliate Associate Professor in the Department of Communication Sciences and Disorders (Bouvé College of Health Sciences) at Northeastern University.
-At Northeastern, she researches the social, cultural, and health implications of communication technologies, with a focus on disability, digital media, and children and families’ tech use.
+Dr. Meryl Alper is an Associate Professor in the Department of Communication Studies (College of Arts, Media, and Design) at Northeastern University.
+Dr. Alper also holds the positions of Affiliate Associate Professor in the Department of Communication Sciences and Disorders (Bouvé College of Health Sciences) and Affiliate Associate Professor in the Department of Cultures, Societies & Global Studies’ Health, Humanities, and Society Program (College of Social Sciences and Humanities & Bouvé College of Health Sciences).
+At Northeastern, she researches the social, cultural, and health implications of communication technologies, with a focus on disability, digital media, and children and families’ technology use.

 Dr. Alper is the author of Digital Youth with Disabilities (MIT Press, 2014) and the award-winning Giving Voice: Mobile Communication, Disability, and Inequality (MIT Press, 2017).
 Her latest prized book, Kids Across the Spectrums: Growing Up Autistic in the Digital Age (MIT Press, 2023), explores the often-misunderstood technology practices of young people on the autism spectrum, as well as what it means to be “social” in a hypermediated society.
 In her research and teaching, Dr. Alper also draws on 20 years of professional experience in the children’s media industry as a researcher, strategist, and consultant with organizations such as Sesame Workshop, PBS KIDS, Nickelodeon, and Disney.
 Prior to joining the faculty at Northeastern, Dr. Alper earned a Ph.D. and M.A. from the Annenberg School for Communication and Journalism at the University of Southern California.
 She also holds a B.S. in Communication Studies and History from Northwestern University, as well as a certificate in Early Childhood Education from UCLA.